PrincetonUniversity/lucid/readme.md

 On a linux machine (with sudo access), you should be able to do:
 ```
-./install_dependencies.sh
+./scripts/utils/install_dependencies.sh
 make
 ```
 to install all the dependencies from scratch (i.e., including opam, ocaml, etc.) and build the Lucid interpreter (`dpt`) and tofino compiler (`dptc`).

 ### Docker
-There is also a fairly lightweight docker image that can run the Lucid interpreter and Tofino compiler.
-This may be easier on some systems, but the docker images are not always kept up to date.
+There is also a small docker image for Lucid.
+Its designed to be as simple as possible to install, but not always up to date.

 **1. Install docker**
   - if you are on a laptop/desktop, just install the docker desktop app: [docker desktop](https://www.docker.com/products/docker-desktop/)